afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/04-script4-wireguar-backup-auber-failover-automation-paris.md

 After approximately 1 minutes, the failover tunnel is established: a new virtual IP from the `10.9.2.0/24` range is assigned to the tun0 interface.
 -->

-## 7. Flow validation & Route verification - Progressive Changes to Routing Tables
+## 6. Flow validation & Route verification - Progressive Changes to Routing Tables

+### Routing table before the failover :

 **Server Paris**
 Complete disappearance of dynamic routes linked to the main tunnel (`10.9.3.0/24`).